Our Mission

 The timeline (subject to change) is as follows:

-• March 1, 2026: Deadline for research team registration
+• July 2026: Deadline for research team registration

-• August 1, 2026: Deadline for submission of analyses, results, and replication materials
+• February 2027: Deadline for submission of analyses, results, and replication materials

-• Second half of 2026: Coordination team synthesizes results and prepares a draft manuscript with all contributing teams listed as co-authors
+• Second half of 2027: Coordination team synthesizes results and prepares a draft manuscript with all contributing teams listed as co-authors

 • Thereafter: Submission of the manuscript to a peer-reviewed academic journal (subject to the standard review process)

+The required time depends on the team’s experience, modeling choices, and analytical depth.
 As a rough guideline, participating teams should expect to spend approximately 20–40 hours on the project.

+Once accepted, research teams will receive the agreement by email.
 The document can be signed electronically and must be returned before data access is granted.

 For administrative and ethical compliance, participants may be asked to provide a copy of a valid passport or official ID.
+How do I access the data?

 After the signed agreement is received, teams will be provided with: